lunalite/UITestLearning/README.md

 * Check if screenshot/dump is present, if present, dont re-dump again

 ### 12 January 2018
-* Added in a RELAXED version for DNST
+* Added in a RELAXED version for DST
 * Added in categoristic addition of feature
 * Added script for finding max F1 in fasttext classification